uci-cbcl/MixClone/README.md

 * [matplotlib](http://matplotlib.org/)(>=1.2.0) is required for a few visualization tools.

-Altough not required by MixClone, [samtools](http://samtools.sourceforge.net/) can be useful for creating bam, bam index and fasta index files which are required by the pysam module of MixClone.
+Although not mandatory, Linux system is recommended.
+Also, [samtools](http://samtools.sourceforge.net/) is not required by MixClone, but can be useful for creating bam, bam index and fasta index files which are required by the pysam module of MixClone.

 Install from source
 -------------------